SIakovlev/CarND_Term1_P3/writeup_template.md

 | Fully connected	3: 16 outputs	| L2 weights regularisation: 0.0001 |
 | Output Layer| 1 output value |

 This is the modified version of NVIDIA neural network architecture.
-The idea was to get the similar number of parameters (i.e. around 350.000) and convolution layers with same filters.
+The idea was to get the similar number of parameters (i.e. around 350.000) and convolution layers with the same filters.

 #### 2. Attempts to reduce overfitting in the model

 * The model contains L2 weights regularisation at each fully connected layer in order to reduce overfitting (model.py lines 199-210).

-* The model was trained and validated on different data sets to ensure that the model was not overfitting.
+* The model was trained and validated on different datasets to ensure that the model did not overfit.
 The model was tested in the following way:
   * Check model predictions for new images it has never seen before (model.py lines 228-284).
-To do that I wrote a separate generator (`tester`) that didn't augment imageset and just returned 2048 images at each `next(tester)` call.
+To do that I wrote a separate generator (`tester`) that didn't augment the imageset and just returned 2048 images at each `next(tester)` call.
-  * If the result of the previous step was satisfying I run it through the simulator and ensured that the vehicle could stay on the track.
+  * If the result of the previous step was satisfactory I ran it through the simulator and ensured that the vehicle could stay on the track.

-* The generator for training data augments images randomly, that helps to avoid overfitting as well.
+* The generator for training data augments images randomly, which helps to avoid overfitting as well.

 #### 3. Model parameter tuning

-The model used an adam optimizer with starting learning rate 0.001, so the learning rate was not tuned manually (model.py line 204).
+The model used an adam optimiser with starting learning rate 0.001, so the learning rate was not tuned manually (model.py line 204).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I created two datasets:

-* First dataset contains combination of center lane driving, recovering from the left and right sides of the road.
+* First dataset contains a combination of center lane driving, recovering from the left and right sides of the road.
 * Second dataset consists of turns only.

 For details about how I created the training data, see the next section.

 ### Model Architecture and Training Documentation

-The overall strategy for deriving a model architecture was to use the adaptaion of NVIDIA architecture to this problem and create one large dataset with driving through the first track, record additional samples with recoveries and turns and then augment it with flips, translations and brightness changes.
+The overall strategy for deriving a model architecture was to use the adaptaion of NVIDIA architecture to this problem and create one large dataset by driving through the first track, recording additional samples with recoveries and turns, and then augmentin it with flips, translations and brightness changes.

 The solution approach consists of several steps: